-- .1 Performance Standards for Enhanced Group Call Equipment Annex: Recommendation on Performance Standards for Enhanced Group Call Equipment, published by IMO as resolution A.664(16), as amended. - .2 Amendments to the Revised Performance Standards for Enhanced Group Call (EGC) equipment, published by IMO as resolution MSC.431(98), as amended. - .3 General Requirements for Shipborne Radio Equipment Forming Part of the Global Maritime Distress and Safety System (GMDSS) and for Electronic Navigational Aids, published by IMO as resolution A.694(17). - .4 Performance Standards for Inmarsat FleetBroadband Ship Earth Stations Capable of Transmitting and Receiving Directprinting Communications - Annex: Recommendation on Performance Standards for Inmarsat FleetBroadband Ship Earth Stations Capable of Transmitting and Receiving Direct-printing Communications, published by IMO as resolution A.807(19), as amended by resolution MSC.68(68), Annex 4.
+Performance Standards for Enhanced Group Call Equipment - Annex: Recommendation on Performance as resolution MSC.431(98), as amended.
+General Requirements for Shipborne Radio Equipment

+Standards for Enhanced Group Call Equipment, published by IMO as resolution A.664(16), as amended.

+Amendments to the Revised Performance Standards for Enhanced Group Call (EGC) equipment, published by IMO printing Communications - Annex: Recommendation on Performance Standards for Inmarsat FleetBroadband Ship Earth Stations Capable of Transmitting and Receiving Direct-printing Communications. published by IMO as resolution A.807(19), as amended by resolution MSC.68(68), Annex 4.